Kong/kongponents/docs/components/multiselect.md

 ### items

 An array of items containing a `label` and `value`.

 You may also specify:
-- a certain items are `selected` by default
+- a certain item is `selected` by default
-- a certain items are `disabled`
+- a certain item is `disabled`

 <ClientOnly>
   <KMultiselect :items="deepClone(defaultItemsWithDisabled)" />